 Are you considering having a UV light installed to improve your indoor air quality or prevent biological growth (including mold) in your HVAC system?
 Read more to find out the truth about UV air purification and what you need to know before you spend your hard-earned money.
 If you need information about indoor air quality click here.

 UV purification is widely misunderstood, and we hear of this misconception on a regular basis.
-Contractors and technicians assume that a UV light located in the air stream or near the evaporator coil will purify the air, but this is simply not true.
-UV light will only disinfect the surfaces where the light shines and putting one in your system can actually damage your equipment.
+Many contractors and technicians assume that a UV light located in the air stream, or near the evaporator coil, will purify the air in your home or building and that's all you need to know, but this is simply not true.
+UV light will only disinfect the surfaces where the light shines and putting one in your system could actually damage your equipment.
 Let’s look at both of these important factors.

 So what’s the answer?
 There’s 2.